ezEML Guidebook for PAL Datasets

 • Associated Parties can be used to add students, techs or others who helped with data collection and processing.

 • For all of the above, please include the person’s full first and last name, organization, ORCID, and email.
-Do not include physical addresses, as they are not relevant anymore.
-If you include any associated parties, you will also need to specify their role in creating the dataset.
-Remember, you can use the Import/Export menu to easily copy people records across documents.
+Do not include physical addresses, as they are not generally relevant anymore.
+If you include any associated parties, you will need to specify their role in creating the dataset.
+Remember, you can use the Import/Export menu to easily copy people records across and even within documents.

 4. KEYWORDS: Each dataset should have 4-6 keywords, including at least 1 LTER Core Area.